open-feature/python-sdk-contrib/CONTRIBUTING.md

 git push fork feat/NAME_OF_FEATURE
 ```

-Open a pull request against the main js-sdk repository.
+Open a pull request against the main python-sdk-contrib repository.

 ### How to Receive Comments